HFG43/JS_Capstone/README.md

 ### Install

 Open index.html file with your Code Editor, and review the behaviour of the page under different sizes.
+On the command Line run

+npm install

+to install dependencies in package.json.
+This will make the app work.

 ### Usage

 To run the project, execute the following command:

 - In the command line:
  run "npm start"

 ### Run tests